up42/docs/source/reference/glossary.rst

       is a coordinate-based local, regional or global system used to locate geographical entities.

    cloud cover
       Percentage or ratio of the given individual scene or region that is fully covered by clouds as defined by a cloud mask.
-Different cloud masks will returned different results depending on considerations on haze and cloud type.
+Different cloud masks will return different results depending on considerations on haze and cloud type.

    data block
       A :term:`block` that provides satellite image data or other